zenml-io/zenml/docs/book/stack_components/introduction.md

 ## CLI

+Our CLI is the main channel that lets our users interact with their stacks, stack components and flavors.

+### Interacting with stacks

 #### zenml stack list
 #### zenml stack register
+#### zenml stack set

 #### zenml stack-component list
 #### zenml stack-component register

 #### zenml stack-component flavor list
 #### zenml stack-component flavor register